backstage/backstage/plugins/catalog-backend/api-report.md

   options: NextRouterOptions,
 ): Promise<express.Router>;

-// Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-// Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
 // Warning: (ae-missing-release-tag) "createRandomRefreshInterval" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public